 Extra weight is not just a cosmetic concern for our pets.
 As little as two pounds of extra weight on a 10 pound dog or cat, causes them to carry 20% more weight on their joints.
 Over time, extra stress on the joints can cause osteoarthritis.
 Other negative effects of excess weight include:

 If you are concerned that your pet is overweight or seems to be gaining weight, talk to your veterinarian before making any changes in diet or activity level.
 It is important to determine the best type of food, if your pet is healthy enough for exercise, and the type of exercise that will best suit your pet.
 Your veterinarian may also recommend blood work to rule out underlying medical conditions that can lead to weight gain such as diabetes or thyroid function.

-One of the many services provided at AMCMA’s Integrated Veterinary Pain Management Center in Maryland Heights is weight loss and body conditioning for dogs and cats.
-After a thorough examination of your pet, we can create an exercise regimen that is safe and fun.
+One of the many services provided at AMCMA’s Integrated Veterinary Pain Management Center is weight loss and body conditioning for dogs and cats.
+After a thorough examination of your pet, we can create a diet and exercise regimen that is safe and fun.
 By combining nutritional counseling, exercise plans, and plenty of support, we can help your pet lose weight safely, get in shape, and stay in shape.